CV vs Resume: What’s the Difference & Which One to Use?

 Image: https://pixabay.com/illustrations/career-resume-hiring-job-interview-3449422/

-In this guide, we will explore the 10 differences between CV and resume and when to use each.
+In this guide, we will explore the 10 differences between a labor profile and resume and when to use each.
 We will also share the best practices and resume writing tips to craft a document that effectively presents your qualifications to hiring managers.

-What is a CV and What is a Resume?
+What is an occupational profile and What is a Resume?

 The term "curriculum vitae" or CV means "course of life" in Latin.
 In the US and North America, it is frequently used in academia to refer to a complete summary of one's research experience, education, and employment, and accomplishments since the beginning of their undergraduate studies.